-I am a PhD student at the computer vision group supervised by Prof. Daniel Cremers.
+I am a PhD student at TUM in the computer vision group supervised by Prof. Daniel Cremers and currently an autopilot intern at Tesla in Palo Alto.
 I received a Master's degree in Mathematics for Science and Engineering and a Bachelor's degree in Engineering Science from Technical University of Munich.
 I have studied at Technical University Munich (TUM), Federal Institute of Technology Zürich (ETH), University of Notre Dame in South Bend (ND) and École Polytechnique in Paris (X).
 I did my Master's thesis at Artisense and did an internship at BMW's autonomous driving division.

 I am interested, among others, in Computer Vision, Machine Learning and Autonomous Driving.
 I enjoy passing on knowledge and worked as a teaching assistant for close to ten courses, e.g. The Evolution of Motion Estimation and Real-time 3D Reconstruction, Computer Vision II: Multiple View Geometry, and Numerical Treatment of Ordinary Differential Equations.
 In my free time I like climbing.

 You can send an email to firstname.lastname@example.org, or follow me on twitter.